For ALL New or Prospective Members

 New or prospective members should stop by the boathouse for a brief orientation.
 We’ll tour our dock and introduce our programs, classes, ratings, and fleets.
 Orientations* are offered almost every day; membership not required.

 After Orientation, novice members should take Rigging and Shore School, a pair of on-land classes lasting about two hours each.
-These classes are offered rain or shine several days a week; no signup required.
+These classes are offered rain or shine several days a week.
 They teach sailing basics and theory, and prepare you for the rigging and verbal tests respectively.

 Passing those tests confers a Mercury Green Rating, signifying you’re ready to sail a Mercury sailboat in light wind.
 You should plan on sailing at least three times before progressing to intermediate classes.
 You can gain your sea legs with a seasoned volunteer by signing up for an hour long First Sail session.
 You may also sail on your own or with other green-rated sailors, or get “informal instruction” with experienced members.